Santa Cruz County Septic Inspection Ordinance

 Navigating the New Regulations

-Navigating these new septic system regulations in Santa Cruz County may seem daunting, but homeowners and real estate professionals can take certain steps to ensure compliance:
+Navigating these new septic system regulations in Santa Cruz County may seem daunting, but homeowners and prospective homebuyers can take certain steps to ensure compliance:

-• Engage a Professional: Homeowners should engage a professional to inspect and pump their septic systems before listing their property for sale.
+• Engage a Professional: Homeowners looking to sell should engage a professional to inspect and pump their septic systems before listing their property for sale.

 • Understand the Disclosure Form: Both sellers and buyers need to understand the disclosure form and what it means for their transaction.
 They should consult with a real estate professional or legal advisor if they have any questions.